digitalgeosciences/opengeo/README.md

 ## Acknowledgements

-Open Geosciences is inspired by the community-maintained [softwareunderground/awesome-open-geoscience](https://doi.org/10.5281/zenodo.8354180) list compiled by Justin Gosses, Jesper Dramsch, Evan Bianco, Dieter Werthmueller, Andrew Moodie, Bane Sullivan, Matteo Niccoli, Leonardo Uieda, and many other contributors.
+OpenGeos is inspired by the community-maintained [softwareunderground/awesome-open-geoscience](https://doi.org/10.5281/zenodo.8354180) list compiled by Justin Gosses, Jesper Dramsch, Evan Bianco, Dieter Werthmueller, Andrew Moodie, Bane Sullivan, Matteo Niccoli, Leonardo Uieda, and many other contributors.
 Their work laid the foundation for this catalogue.

 ## License